Final Report

 Adding the other homomorphism cases.
 This PR enabled homomorphisms with

-as codomain (became possible after merging the rewriting PR) andPermutationGroup
+FpGroupas codomain (became possible after merging the rewriting PR) andPermutationGroupas domain (provided the keyword argumentcheckwas set toFalse). -

 Sylow subgroups PR.
 This one also took a while.
 The main function is fairly long and it required implementation of two types of action homomorphisms and a method for finding all minimal block systems of a group.
 At the moment another related PR (#16) is being reviewed: it treats symmetric and alternating groups separately as the generators of their Sylow subgroups can be written down.